EricBoittier/FF-Fit/README.md

 ### PyCHARMM (Energy Evaluations and MD in CHARMM)
 The python interface for the Havard Molecular Mechanics (CHARMM) program is required for the CHARMM energy calculations.
 The PyCHARMM package is not available on PyPI and must be installed manually.

-Instructions, from Dr. Kai Toepfer, included in the [pycharmm_runner](README.md) directory.
+Instructions, from Dr. Kai Toepfer, are included in the [pycharmm_runner](README.md) directory.

 ## Usage
 ### Using the FFE tools